AI takeover in popular culture: 1990s

 In Orson Scott Card's "The Memory of Earth" (1992), the inhabitants of the planet Harmony are under the control of a benevolent AI called the Oversoul.
 The Oversoul's job is to prevent humans from thinking about, and therefore developing, weapons such as planes, spacecraft, "war wagons", and chemical weapons.
 Humanity had fled to Harmony from Earth due to the use of those weapons on Earth.
 The Oversoul eventually starts breaking down, and sends visions to inhabitants of Harmony trying to communicate this.

 The series of sci-fi movies known as The Matrix (since 1999) depict a dystopian future in the aftermath of an offscreen war between man and machine.
 The humans had detonated nuclear weapons to blot out the sun and disable the machines' solar power, but the machines nevertheless subdue the human population, using human bodies' heat and electrical activity as an alternative energy source.
 Life as perceived by most humans is actually a simulated reality called "the Matrix".
 Computer programmer Neo learns this truth and is drawn into a rebellion against the machines, allied with other people who have been freed from the "dream world"; however, one rebel rejects the rebels' spartan lifestyle, and betrays the other rebels in exchange for the offer of return to the comforting Matrix.
 "The Second Renaissance", a short story in The Animatrix, provides a history of the cybernetic revolt within the Matrix series.

+The heavy metal band Fear Factory have used the theme of AI takeover and "man vs. machine" in many of their albums including Demanufacture (1995) and °bSΩLe†E (1998).